Understanding C3G and IC-MPGN

 C3G and IC-MPGN are rare kidney diseases.
 In both diseases, an important part of the immune system known as the complement cascade is overactive, which results in the excessive breakdown of a protein called C3.1 These C3 breakdown products become trapped in the kidney, causing inflammation and damage to the organ.1

 Pegcetacoplan (APL-2) in C3G and IC-MPGN

 Pegcetacoplan is a targeted C3 inhibitor designed to regulate uncontrolled or excessive complement activation.
-We believe it may have the potential to target the underlying disease process of C3G.
+We believe it may have the potential to target the underlying disease processes of C3G and IC-MPGN.

 For clinical trial information, please email us at firstname.lastname@example.org.